munger1985/OCI-Auto-Scripts/oci limits and usage/readme.md

 # how to get the limit name and service name, and put them in code

-## open the console, go to limits and usuage
+## open the console, go to limits and usage

 ![image](./console.png)